dadhi/DryIoc/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md

 - Throw corresponding exception.
 - Return default value of service, usually `null`.

-__Note:__ Throwing exception is the default option for everything except Properties/Fields.
-That's default convention because Properties/Fields may be assigned at any time even after service creation, but constructor parameters is something required for creation.
+__Note:__ Throwing the exception is the default option for everything except Properties/Fields.
+That's default convention because Properties/Fields may be assigned at any time even after service creation, but **constructor parameters are required** for the service creation.

 These options may be specified when calling `Resolve` method: